ChaseLean/36-Lightning-template/README.md

 This program generates random lightning bolts and draws them on screen via the HTML canvas.
 The lightning is animated by default, and it is highly customizable.

 ## Demo
-Click here for a live demo.
+Click <a href="https://chaselean.github.io/js-lightning-effect/">here</a> for a live demo.

 Alternatively, download the folder `docs`, and open `index.html` with a browser.